vsrg-lab/urc-spec/SPEC.md

 - Window values must be in ascending order
 - Rate values must be in descending order
 - Rate values must be 0-100
+- If the last rate value is 0, the correspond window is considered **early MISS** window

+**Note for ML/Analysis:**
+- Charts without judgment info can still be analyzed using pattern-only features
+- Estimated judgment values should not be included

 ---